TOPDyn/TOPDyn/docs/source/index.rst

 - A strategy based on the strain‐to‐kinetic energy ratio to ensure stability and convergence in topology optimization of globally resonating one‐material structures. https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.6374

-Some features to be implemented:

-- Projection filters;

-- New convergence criteria;

-- Passive elements.

 **Authors**

 The authors are members of MOPT - Multidisciplinary Optimization Group, from Federal University of Santa Catarina (Florianópolis, SC, Brazil).